 Visit Lake Orta

-Lake Orta is a quiet lake, 15km in length, in the southern Alps just west of Lake Maggiore, in the Piedmont region.
-To the west of the 'important' Lombardy lakes such as Maggiore, Iseo and Como it is smaller than these other lakes - and less visited, although even Lake Orta can become quite busy in the summer.
+Lake Orta is a quiet lake, 15 kilometres long and two kilometres wide, in the southern Alps just west of Lake Maggiore and in the Piedmont region if Italy.
+To the west of the better known Lombardy lakes such as Maggiore, Iseo, Garda and Como, it is smaller than these other lakes - and less visited, although even Lake Orta can become quite busy in the summer.

-The small town of Orta San Giulio is on the hillside on the south-eastern edge of the lake, is the most important settlement on the shores of Lake Orta and an interesting place to start a visit, with an attractive historical centre bearing witness to a wealthy past.
-There are also a couple of notable historical monuments to discover in Orta, such as the 16th century town hall and a 15th century church.
+The small town of Orta San Giulio, on the side of a hill on the south-eastern edge of the lake, is the most important settlement on the shores of Lake Orta and an interesting place to start a visit, with an attractive historical centre bearing witness to a wealthy past.

-Romantically sited and adding to the charm of Lake Orta, the island of Isola San Giulio is in the center of the lake.
-The island is easily reached on the boats that frequently leave from the central plaza in Orta San Giulio.
+Romantically sited and adding to the charm of Lake Orta, the island of Isola San Giulio is in the center of the lake and easily reached on the boats that frequently leave from the central plaza in Orta San Giulio.
 Your bigger challenge is avoiding the boat operators who are quite insistent that you would like to go to the island!

-The main reason to visit the island (rather than just looking from afar) is to visit the remains of the 12th century basilica and to see the renowned pulpit and 15th century frescoes it contains, and to stroll along the waterfront admiring yet more picturesque houses.
+The main reason to visit Isola San Giulio is to visit the remains of the 12th century basilica and to see the renowned pulpit and 15th century frescoes it contains: the interior painting, decoration and frescoes are quite a remarkable sight.

 After visiting the basilica you can stroll along the waterfront of Isola San Giulio admiring yet more picturesque houses, or follow the path that circles the island: the island is small and if you don't stop too often to admire the views across the lake it takes less than half an hour to explore.